-For many of the strategies identified in this action plan, the Tribe may seek financial assistance under the HMGP or BRIC programs, both of which require detailed benefit/cost analyses.
-These analyses will be performed on projects at the time of application using the FEMA benefit-cost model.
+For many of the strategies identified in this action plan, the Tribe may seek financial assistance under the HMGP or other grant programs which may require detailed benefit/cost analyses.
+These analyses will be performed on projects at the time of application using the FEMA benefitcost model.
 For projects not seeking financial assistance from grant programs that require detailed analysis, the Tribe reserve the right to define "benefits" according to parameters that meet the goals and objectives of this plan.